 This is where coordinated services provide benefits to our clients.
 Often, when preparing a proposal, CTL’s Geotechnical group will consult with the Environmental group.
 A quick ‘desktop review’ can help determine potential soil, soil gas, and/or groundwater contamination.
 By raising flags early, CTL can suggest proactive screening of the soil while conducting geotechnical borings.

-Not only is this strategy cost-effective, but it can also determine whether remedial actions, such as soil management or vapor intrusion mitigation, will be required during construction — preventing project delays and reducing exposure and liability.
+Not only is this strategy cost-effective, but it can also determine whether remedial actions, such as soil and water management or radon or contaminant vapor intrusion mitigation, will be required during construction — preventing project delays and reducing exposure and liability.

 CASE STUDY ONE: Proactive Planning Eliminates the need for a Phase II ESA